adamplayer/RemixMods/Need For Speed Underground 2/README.md

 # Game Name

 <!-- Brief discription -->
+Likely one of the best game suited for a remix.
+This one performs really well and has a ton of lights that can be added.

 ## Current Status

 <!-- Describe how the game functions with the remix modificaitons.
 Is it wonky and barely playable or could one consider a full playthrough possible?
 Make sure to warn of any flashing lights! -->

+Culling is quite a problem.
+The game did not have backface culling so it instead culled harshly with things outside of the camera.

 ## Requirements